sapphirafs/python_test_proj/README.md

 This package finds the shortest path between nodes in a graph matrix using using Floyd-Warshall algorithm and the inteperative Python language.
 A recursive function is implememnted and compared with the performance of an iterative function.

-## How to Install:
+## How to Install using the following commands:

-1. Clone the repository: `git clone https://github.com/sapphirafs/recursion_project.git`
+1. Clone the repository: *git clone https://github.com/sapphirafs/recursion_project.git*
-2. Navigate to the project directory: `cd shortest-path-finder`
+2. Navigate to the project directory: *cd recursion_project*
-3. Install the package: `pip install .`
+3. Install the package: *pip install*

 ## How to Run:

 Follow these steps to use the functionalisty within your code:

-1. Import the package in your Python code: `import shortest_path_finder`
+1. Import the package into your code (at the top of the file): *import recursion_project*
 2. Create a graph representing the weight values between vertices.
-3. Call the `recursive_floyd(graph)` function whilst passing the graph matrix as an argument.
+3. Call the *recursive_floyd_algorithm(graph)* function whilst passing the graph matrix as an argument.
-4. The function will return a matrix containing the shortest distances between every pair of vertices.
+4. The function will return a matrix (list of lists/2d array) containing the shortest distances between every pair of vertices.

 ## For Example: